Engee documentation

 divrem(x, y, r::RoundingMode=RoundToZero)

-The result and remainder of the Euclidean division.
+The quotient and remainder from Euclidean division.
 Equivalent to (div(x, y, r), rem(x, y, r)).
-With the default value for r` the call is equivalent to `(x ÷ y, x%y)'.
+Equivalently, with the default value of r, this call is equivalent to (x ÷ y, x % y).

 Examples